 Using an approach called Dynamic Experiential Learning, we’ll look at your past, present, and future to determine why you’re struggling with generalized anxiety disorder, and determine a treatment that will work best based on who you are as a person.

-I have two offices available, one in Garden City and one in Lawrence, allowing me to be conveniently located for those that need help.
-If you feel like you may be struggling with anxiety and would like someone to talk to in order to treat it, please give me a call today at (516) 732-0273 to schedule your first appointment.
+We have two offices available, one in Garden City and one in Rockville Centre, allowing us to be conveniently located for those that need help.
+If you feel like you may be struggling with anxiety and would like someone to talk to in order to treat it, please give us a call today at (516) 732-0273 to schedule your first appointment.